CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast policy outbound unsuppress-map</h>

-Configures the route map used to unsuppress IPv6 routes selectively when advertising to the peers in the peer group; these are routes that have been suppressed due to aggregation configuration.
+Configures the route map used to unsuppress IPv6 routes selectively when advertising to the peers in the peer group for the specified VRF.
+These are routes that have been suppressed due to aggregation configuration.

 ### Command Syntax